 Where to park:

-There is a surface lot right next to the building, which you can enter from Alabama St., Delaware St., or Henry St. The parking lot is free for up to two hours.
-There is also metered parking in front of the building along South Street (across from the Alexander Hotel).
+There is a surface lot right next to the building, which you can enter from Alabama St., Delaware St., or Henry St. The parking lot is free to Y members for up to two hours (this may be outdated info as I haven’t double checked it recently).
+There is also metered parking in front of the building along South Street.
 Additional metered spots are on the west side of the building, on Delaware Street, which are not available during the morning rush hour (6-9 am), but anytime after 9:00 is fine.
 The YMCA hours on weekdays are 5 am to 10 pm, on Saturday 7 am to 7 pm, and Sunday 11 am to 6 pm.

 Where to see the skyline:

 The track was the most exciting feature of the new YMCA for me when I first heard about it, at least 8 months before it opened in mid-December 2015.
 An indoor elevated track for running and walking is situated above the second-floor gymnasiums, making it about 3 stories above street-level.
 This gives runners (or walkers, like me) something interesting to look at, namely, the city skyline.
 (Slightly less interesting is the view of Lilly Corporate Center on the other side.)
 I haven't been there after dark yet, but I imagine seeing the city lights at night would be awesome.
 I am a firm believer in the lifelong health benefits of regular walking outdoors.
 However, that proves a little tricky about this time of year in Indiana, when ice and snow and freezing rain threaten my daily routine.
 Now there is a place I can walk indoors during the winter (not on a treadmill, because that interferes with correct gait and alignment).
 To get there, head up two flights of stairs from the main lobby, or take the elevator (although if exercise is your objective, the elevator might not be your best choice).
 The length of the track is one-tenth of a mile.